 You can try to collect all this data using paper and pen or spreadsheets, but it's going to be tedious.
 And when people are bored, they tend to make little mistakes, which in this situation then snowball into bigger ones.
 Writing down or copy and pasting the wrong number even just a few times will throw off the final MTTR by a wide margin.
-You're much better off using a CMMS that lets you track work orders and inventory, which makes pulling out the numbers you need that much easier.
+You're much better off using an equipment maintenance software that lets you track work orders and inventory, which makes pulling out the numbers you need that much easier.

 Tracking new metrics takes time and effort, but there are tangible rewards.
 If you feel like MTTR would benefit your department, but need some inspiration to get the ball rolling, here are all Rocky's training montages in one video.
 Once you’ve finished watching the video, make sure to come back and read more of the blog.